mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 If you need more information about what an evaluation dataset is and why it's important, check [this page](../conceptual-guides/datasets.md) first.

-This guide will walk you through the process of preparing your own evaluation dataset for Lumigator to help see the differences in performance of multiple Language Models for your own use case, rather than a generic benchmark.
+This guide will walk you through the process of preparing your own evaluation dataset for Lumigator so you can compare the performance of multiple Language Models on your own use case, rather than on a generic benchmark.

-This guide will cover the format Lumigator expects, what to focus on when collecting appropriate content and, lastly, how to upload and check your resulting file is valid.
+This guide will cover the format Lumigator expects, what to focus on when collecting appropriate content and, lastly, how to upload and check that your resulting file is valid.

 ## Format

 Lumigator expects a CSV file containing different columns depending on the use case.
 Currently:

-* Summarization use case
+**Summarization use case**

 Your CSV should contain `examples` and `ground_truth`.
 See an example [here](../../../lumigator/sample_data/dialogsum_exc.csv ).